Online Doctor of Education in Leadership and Learning in Organizations

 Why Earn an Online Ed.D. in Leadership and Learning in Organizations?

 Across industries, effective leaders provide the support and direction necessary to foster development, leverage resources, create solutions and resolve complex systemic challenges.
 Vanderbilt’s online Ed.D. in leadership and learning in organizations develops results-oriented, forward-thinking professionals who can confidently drive systemic change.

 Our students will strengthen their communication, management, inquiry and assessment skills and immediately apply what they learn in the program to the real world.
 Through a comprehensive curriculum, students will learn to use data analytics tools to lead organizational growth while developing a unique perspective in learning and design.

 The online Ed.D in leadership and learning in organizations is a 54-credit* program and can be completed in 3-4 years.
-Students are required to complete a capstone project and must attend yearly on-campus immersions.
+Students are required to complete a capstone project and must attend three on-campus convenings.

 * The full program consists of 54 credit hours in addition to 30 transfer credit hours from an accepted master’s degree program for a total of 84 credit hours.